HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 does not come out of the growth pool, but staff believes it needs

-to be granted by the Growth Management commission, not the
+to be granted by the Growth Management Commission, not the

 Community Development Director.